-A charming stone-built townhouse in the centre of Reeth, with superb village amenities on the doorstep in Swaledale, within the breathtaking Yorkshire Dales National Park.
+A charming stone-built traditional dales house located the in the centre of Reeth, with superb village amenities on the doorstep in Swaledale, within the breathtaking Yorkshire Dales National Park.

-This cottage in Reeth is accessed from the ground floor with a lobby and stairs leading to the living area on the first floor and bedrooms on the second floor.
+This cottage in Reeth is accessed from the ground floor with a lobby and stairs leading to the light and airy living area on the first floor and bedrooms on the second floor.

-Inside your Reeth holiday home is a well-equipped kitchen, where you can make fabulous home-cooked meals, before retiring to the spacious sitting room with its warming woodburner.
+Inside your Reeth holiday home is a well-equipped kitchen, where you can make fabulous home-cooked meals, before retiring to the spacious and comfortable sitting room with its warming woodburner.

 If the cook in your party wants a night off, then head out into the village for an excellent meal in one of pubs or restaurants, which are only a couple of minutes’ walk away.

-The lovely 18th century village of Reeth is also home to some of the region's finest arts and crafts, a weekly market and an historic village green, where you can sit with a newspaper whilst enjoying the village scenery.
+The lovely 18th century village of Reeth is also home to some of the region's finest arts and crafts, a weekly market and a village green, where you can sit with a newspaper whilst enjoying the Stunning village scenery and backdrop to the surrounding hills.

-The village also offers shops and cafes meaning that there is everything you need on your doorstep.
+The village also offers shops, cafes and a local Post Office meaning that there is everything you need on your doorstep.

 There are a variety of beautiful hill walks and excellent footpaths throughout Swaledale and Arkengarthdale from Reeth, including a fabulous riverside trail and Alfred Wainwright's celebrated Coast to Coast route and Pennine Way within reach.